lerayne/anrom-jive-app-tools/README.md

 remove duplicates).
 Note that the filtered items which are already returned by `loadNext` are being cleared and will not be passed to this parameter again, so if you want to remove all the duplicates, you should check items against your target collection too.

+*Note:* since this function receives the array and returns the array, it can be used not only for filtering, but also for mapping (transforming) the array either before filtering, or after it.
+Also, this function can be async if needed, so you can make another async operations inside it.

+**`getNextAsyncFunc(asyncFunctionResponse)`**
+*should return:* async/promise function for the next call, analogical to the `asyncFunction`
+* `asyncFunctionResponse` - response of the previous async/promise function

+**`getError(asyncFunctionResponse)`**
+*should return:* Error to display if there is one, `false` if no errors found.
+* `asyncFunctionResponse` - response of the previous async/promise function

+**`getList(asyncFunctionResponse)`**
+*should return:* Array of items
+* `asyncFunctionResponse` - response of the previous async/promise function

 #### `async ContinuousLoader.loadNext()`
 **returns:** Promise(Object)